A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Experiment on Continuous Control

 Control policies in the IB need to specify changes $\Delta v$, $\Delta g$ and $\Delta s$ in three observable steering variables $v$ (velocity), $g$ (gain) and $s$ (shift).
 In our experiment, we set the conditional parameters at a time $t$ as $\mathbf{x}_t=[v_t,g_t,s_t, c_{t}, f_{t}]$ where $c_{t} \geq 0$ (consumption) and $f_{t} \geq 0$ (fatigue) are two reward relevant variables; the control parameters at time $t$ as $\mathbf{u}_t=[\Delta v_t,\Delta g_t,\Delta s_t]$; the control results of time $t$ as $\mathbf{y}_t=[v_{t+1}, g_{t+1}, s_{t+1}, c_{t+1}, f_{t+1}]$.
 The reward of time $t$ is calculated as $r(\mathbf{y}_t)=-c_{t+1}-3f_{t+1}$.

 We generate two sets of historical data using two behaviour policies: a random behaviour policy and a safe behaviour policy.
 Specifically, the random behaviour policy will set control parameters which are randomly sampled from the value space.
 The safe behaviour policy will keep the velocity and gain only in a medium range using a conservative strategy such that a very limited value space for velocity and gain will be covered.
 We use each behaviour policy to simulate 300 trajectories of length 100 as the historical data.
-For each historical dataset, we apply our proposed offline model-based optimization framework in Equation~\ref{eq:rsorl} to learn the optimal control policy.
-Specifically, we use DDPG \cite{lillicrap2016continuous} as the backbone of the underlying RL algorithm, and the implementation details are given in Algorithm~\ref{alg:rl}.
+We train a cGAN ensemble-based surrogate model from each historical dataset, and then use DDPG \cite{lillicrap2016continuous} as the backbone of the underlying RL algorithm to learn a continuous control policy.
+The implementation details are given in Algorithm~\ref{alg:rl}.
 Using the same DDPG backbone, we also compare the performance of our learned policies with same baselines in the previous section.
 To get a fair comparison, on each historical dataset we run the training algorithm for 1500 episodes with 5 random seeds for each method.
 We report the undiscounted reward of the selected policies on the IB simulator averaged over the last 100 training episodes with the 5 random seeds, $\pm$ standard deviation.
 The results are reported in Table~\ref{tab:mopo} in which the performance of the behaviour policies is also included.
 As can be seen, our proposed method achieves the highest average reward on both scenarios with a clear margin.
 We also find that our proposed method is the only one which can achieve better performance than the behaviour policy in both scenarios.